 Clyde, and the other members of the Dominoes (bass Bill Brown, tenor Charlie White, baritone Joe Lamont, and arranger/baritone Billy Ward), went on to national prominence in 1951, ending up with the Number 1 record of the year, the Bill Brown-led "Sixty Minute Man."

 As is the case with all superstars, Clyde did not come upon the music scene overnight.
-Clyde Lensey McPhatter was born in Durham, North Carolina on November 15 1932 (or 1931, or 1933).
+Clyde Lensey (or Lensley) McPhatter was born in Durham, North Carolina on November 15 1932 (per the Department Of Veterans' Affairs) or 1931 (per Social Security).
 His family was heavily-rooted in the church, with his father a minister and his mother an organist.
 When his family moved north to New York's Harlem in the late 40s, Clyde began singing with a gospel group: the Mount Lebanon Singers (from the Mount Lebanon Church on 132 Street).
 The rest of the group, at the time Clyde joined, consisted of: Charlie White (second tenor), William "Chick" Anderson (tenor), Wilmer "Lover" Baldwin (tenor and guitar), David Baldwin (baritone), and James "Wrinkle" Johnson (bass).
 (David and Wilmer were brothers of author James Baldwin.)
 Early on, Clyde displayed a remarkable tenor voice that was not only high, but powerful, with a heavy use of melisma (singing a single syllable over several notes).

 His Mount Lebanon acquaintances would serve Clyde well in the future, as would several others he was to make in the course of musical "battles" with other gospel groups: Bill Pinkney and the Thrasher Brothers, Gerhart and Andrew.